NessInMorse/NessInMorse.github.io/_posts/2026-06-26-Overoptimizing-lsh.markdown

 For each of the unique pairs that can be found in the buckets, check whether their true Jaccard Similarity is actually above 0.5.
 If it is, great!
 You can add that pair to the list, if not, too bad!
 It was a false positive.

-The entire algorithm could then, in theory be repeated until time permits, and depending on the values for the number of total rows and the number of bands, the ratio of true positives to (false positives and false negatives) $\frac{TP}{FP + FN}$ changes, this is the ratio one is attempting to optimize through optimizing the number of bands and rows in the signature matrix.
+The entire algorithm could then, in theory be repeated as long as time permits, and depending on the values for the number of total rows and the number of bands, the ratio of true positives to (false positives and false negatives) $\frac{TP}{FP + FN}$ changes, this is the ratio one is attempting to optimize through optimizing the number of bands and rows in the signature matrix.

 # Key Insight #1: Different bands are independent of each other
 One must notice that given the algorithm, there must exist a single optimum that optimizes for $\frac{TP}{FP + FN}$, meaning there exists a single value for the number of rows in a band that must give the optimum.
 This then in turn means that the total number of rows must be precisely divisble by the number of bands, otherwise noise occurs by having a band that performs worse than the optimum.